sparticle999/SpaceCompany/README.md

 - Build 250 Segments and Dyson Sphere Button
 - Balanced Ice T5 to have cost just below storage level rather than above it
-- AutoEmc keeps a 10K bank of plasma to avoid meteorite production depletion due to 0 plasma stored Buffed Capital Ship\' power and defense
+- AutoEmc keeps a 10K bank of plasma to avoid meteorite production depletion due to 0 plasma stored
+- Buffed Capital Ship\' power and defense
+- Renamed some generic stars (thanks /u/Misacek01)

 ##### Bug Fixed